PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/model_decryption/README.md

 ### 1. Introduction

-Users can decrypt encrypted model with Paddle-MPC.
+User can decrypt encrypted model (three model shares) with Paddle-MPC.
 The decrypted model can be used for training and prediction.

 ### 2. Usages

-We will show how to decrypt prediction model.
+How to decrypt and use prediction model:

-1. **Decrypt Model**：Users decrypt encryped model with api `aby3.decrypt_model`.
+1. **Decrypt Model**：user decrypts encryped model with api `aby3.decrypt_model`.

    ```python
    aby3.decrypt_model(mpc_model_dir=mpc_model_dir,